-Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for publishers.
+Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 In this tutorial, I will walk you through steps that you can add to your WordPress website.
 I will also explain Page-level ads, introduce you to different types of page-level ads, and suggest ways you can implement and track them.

 (If you use Adsense ads on your website, just navigate to www.yourwebsite.com/#googleads on a mobile device and you might see a preview of page-level ads.
-You don’t need to be approved for such format to see this!)
+You don’t need to be approved for such a format to see this!)

 This is how one of the ads (Anchor/overlay ads) look for WPism.
 See the “Advertising with Google” anchor ad at the bottom of the page.